globalec123/WART/README.md

 **F.A.Q. and information in the [wiki](https://github.com/mgp25/WART/wiki)**

+- In case WART isn't working, use this online tool: http://watools.es/pwd.html

 Requires .NET Framework 4 or Mono Framework

 This tool is used to register new phonenumbers and can also be used to retrieve a new password for already registered numbers.